Litigation involving the Wikimedia Foundation: Outcomes in favor of the Wikimedia Foundation

 In July 2010, the Federal Bureau of Investigation (FBI) sent a letter to the Wikimedia Foundation demanding that it cease and desist from using its seal on Wikipedia.
 The FBI claimed that such practice was illegal and threatened to sue.
 In reply, Wikimedia counsel Mike Godwin sent a letter to the FBI claiming that Wikipedia was not in the wrong when it displayed the FBI seal on its website.
 He defended Wikipedia's actions and refused to remove the seal.

 In June 2014, the businessman and charity founder (and singer and ex-convict for extortion and conspiracy) Yank Barry filed a defamation lawsuit against four named Wikipedia editors and other anonymous editors ("Does 1–50"), claiming that he had been defamed in Wikipedia articles.
 He withdrew the suit the following month, while saying the withdrawal was a "strategic maneuver" while his lawyers were at work "preparing a new, more comprehensive complaint against the Wikipedia editors".

 In 2016, writer Sorin Cerin sued the administrators of the Romanian Wikipedia in Romanian courts, claiming "patent falsities" after an article about him was deleted with a conclusion that he did not seem notable and that there were signs of self-promotion in the article's history.
 The trial ended in 2021 with a loss for Cerin.

+In 2024, Taiwanese businessman Tsai Eng-meng brought a civil lawsuit against the Wikimedia Taiwan chapter after editors on the Chinese Wikipedia reverted his edits relating to content that reflected his pro-China stance on the biographical article about himself.
+Tsai believed that the content injured his reputation and personality rights, and he filed the lawsuit to compel Wikimedia Taiwan to allow him to edit the article.
+Wikimedia Taiwan rebutted that it does not operate or administer the Chinese Wikipedia, that Tsai's edits were reverted by the Chinese Wikipedia administrators who considered his edits disruptive, and that he was not prevented by Wikimedia Taiwan from editing.
+The lawsuit was dismissed in September 2024 after the court found that Wikimedia Taiwan had no control over the Chinese Wikipedia and did not prevent Tsai from editing.
+In July 2026, the high court dismissed Tsai again, ruled that the controversial content were deleted during the lawsuit, while remaining content were supported by sources that follow Chinese Wikipedia's policies, and content Tsai wishes to add were comments about court decisions rather than resuming reputation.
+The court also confirmed that Wikimedia Taiwan could not intervene Chinese Wikipedia community.
+The case is still on appeal as of 2026.